 Philippians 4:6-7 tells us, “do not worry about anything; instead pray about everything.
 Tell God what you need, and thank Him for all He has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”

 Another great source of direction can come from a therapist.
-He or she has the knowledge and tools to help one cultivate and maintain proper thought patterns, emotional responses, and anything else in need of attention and intervention.
+He or she has the knowledge and tools to help you cultivate and maintain proper thought patterns, emotional responses, and anything else in need of attention and intervention.

-Mommin’ ain’t easy but one thing is for sure, we can rest easier and hopefully sleep a little better at night knowing that when it’s all said and done, our children belong to the Lord.
+Mommin’ ain’t easy!
+But, one thing is for sure.
+We can rest easier and hopefully sleep a little better at night knowing that when it’s all said and done, our children belong to the Lord.
 As long as we do all we can with what we know to steer our children in the right direction, God will take care of the rest.

 What about you?
 Are you struggling with guilt?